algreshilov88/ELM2/README.md

 * Copy boot.scr, BOOT.BIN, image.ub files from ELM2/images/linux to BOOT partition on SD card

 ### Bitstream update
 Replace path to `.bit` file with requested one in `petalinux-package ...` command.
+After first time building of project no need to rebuild it again, only `petalinux-package ...` command needs to be run with a new `.bit` file.

 ### Reboot Linux system on device from userspace
 Ultrascale+ doesn't have reboot functionality by default via "reboot" from userspace because SRST (both PS and PL reset) is handled in the PMU Firmware.